ARUBAHASSAN/Software-Construction-and-Development-Labs-/Lab 6/README.md.txt

 # This is sixth lab of Software Construction & Development.
-In this lab we learn about locks and deadlocks.Deadlock occurs when multiple threads need the same locks but obtain them in different order.
+In this lab we learn about locks and deadlocks.
+Deadlock occurs when multiple threads need the same locks but obtain them in different order.